smaurice101/readthedocs/docs/source/coreintegrations.rst

    - All TML solutions use JSON processing - not SQL - for faster, more cost effective, processing of real-time data.

-   - All TML perform entity based processing and machine learning.
+   - All TML solutions perform entity based processing and machine learning.

    - All TML solutions are developed in Python using the MAADSTML Python Library and DAGs.